 Educational philosophy of DTMU MD program is based on such curriculum design and delivery which serves to achieve program learning outcomes.
-Principles base on facilitation of
+Principles base on facilitation of students learning, independent thinking, collaborative work and initiative.
+Implementation of abovementioned is possible with:

-- (i) the strategy, which makes the program background and; - (ii) the methods of teaching/learning used in the program. - (i) Educational strategy is delivery of spiral curriculum with integrated system based approach using problem based learning and outcome-based education, through the mandatory and elective components of the curriculum. - (ii) Teaching/learning methods used in program
+(i) the strategy, which makes the program background and;

+(ii) the methods of teaching/learning used in the program.

+(i) Educational strategy is - delivery of spiral curriculum with integrated system based approach using problem based learning and outcome-based education, through the mandatory and elective components of the curriculum.

+(ii) Teaching/learning methods used in program